Third Party Claims

 Still, whether a third party can be held responsible will depend on a host of factors.

 - Construction Sites.
 Although third-party accidents can result from any type of job-related injury, most on-the-job accidents occur on construction sites.
 Generally, trade workers (electricians, carpenters, roofers, laborers, etc.) are employed by subcontractors, who are hired by general contractors, who are hired by building owners.
-If a worker is injured by the negligent action of another subcontractor’s employees or by failure of the property owner or general contractor to take certain action, a third-party lawsuit against those entities may be necessary.
+If a worker is injured by the negligent action of another subcontractor’s employees or by the failure of the property owner or general contractor to take certain action, a third-party lawsuit against those entities may be necessary.

 - Defective products.
 Construction workers and laborers routinely work with heavy, dangerous equipment.
 Some of these products are inherently dangerous, and workers must use caution during use.
 However, sometimes, those products malfunction due to faulty design or poor manufacturing.
 In these cases, a third-party product liability lawsuit may be warranted.